« Nostalgia, 1983 | Main | This is why. »

 Me: On n’est pas difficile, on peut attendre.
 (We’re not fussy, we can wait).

 This was my first big mistake: I told her we weren’t fussy.
 If there’s one thing understood by those who spend time around velvet ropes--NEVER UNDERMINE ONE’S OWN IMPORTANCE IN THE TIME-SPACE CONTINUUM.
 “We’re not fussy!”
-Jesus.
+Jeez.
 I might as well have offered to massage the hostess’s scalp and give her a facial, too.

 Hostess: You can’t wait here.